Q. How can I become a Certified Nursing Assistant?

 Back to top

-A. Tuition for this program is $485 total when you pay in full Payment plans are also available.
+A. Tuition for this program is $485 total when you pay in full.
+Payment plans are also available.

 Back to top

-Q. Is this Intro to CNA training program accredited?
+Q. Is this Caregiver training program accredited?

 A. U.S. Career Institute is Accredited by the Distance Education Accrediting Commission.
 The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency.